 If you are having difficulty swallowing solids or liquids, your doctor will ask you about your symptoms.
 He or she will probably perform or refer you for two or more of the following tests:

-Modified Barium Swallow Study (MBS): This test is used to view your swallowing process.
-You will be asked to swallow a variety of barium-coated substances.
+Modified barium swallow study (MBS): This test is used to view your swallowing process.
+You will be asked to swallow a variety of barium-coated substances, such as liquid, applesauce, and a graham cracker.
 Barium is a whitish paste that allows the substances to light up under an X-ray so the examiner can determine how these substances are moving through your mouth, pharynx, and esophagus.

-Flexible Endoscopic Evaluation of Swallowing (FEES): FEES is an instrumental examination of swallowing that allows the examiner to view food and liquid as it passes through the throat.
-In order to view the swallow, a small flexible fiberoptic scope (similar to that used for a flexible videostrobe described above), is passed through the nose and held above the larynx.
-A variety of foods and liquids can be eaten and drank regularly during this examination and no radiologic exposure is necessary.
-This test, however, cannot view the oral phase, esophageal phase, and cannot view moments of aspiration.
+Flexible endoscopic evaluation of swallowing (FEES): FEES is an instrumental examination of swallowing that allows the examiner to view food and liquid as it passes through the throat.
+In order to view the swallow, a small flexible laryngoscopy is performed (as described above).
+While visualizing the throat through the laryngoscope, a variety of foods and liquids are eaten and drank.
+During this examination, no radiation exposure is necessary.
+In contrast to the MBS, which does involve a small amount of radiation exposure, this test cannot be used to evaluate the oral and esophageal phases and cannot view the precise moment of aspiration.
 Therefore, this test is not appropriate for all dysphagia complaints.

 How do you treat a swallowing disorder?